fission/keda-connectors/CONTRIBUTING.md

 * Form rest of HTTP request amd call HTTPHandler method from common package.
 This method is common for all connectors with destination as HTTPEndPoint.

-* If the HTTP call errors with a HTTP code other than 200 then , call errorHandler.
+* If the HTTP call errors with an HTTP code other than 200 then , call errorHandler.
 This logic is specific to the even source in this case the RabbitMQ.

 * If the HTTP call succeeds with HTTP 200 then read the response body and use that to call responseHandler.
 This logic is specific to the even source in this case the RabbitMQ.

 #### HandleHTTPRequest

-The HandleHTTPRequest takes message and rest of information to make a HTTP call to HTTPEndpoint in ConnectorMetadata.
+The HandleHTTPRequest takes a message and rest of information to make an HTTP call to HTTPEndpoint in ConnectorMetadata.
 This method is from common package, and we only use it.

 #### errorHandler